Tag Archives: dark romance

 Book Review: Of Visions & Secrets, by Kathryn Ann Kingsley

-I saw Kathryn Ann Kingsley‘s Of Visions & Secrets recommended over on Tiktok.
-So, I went to drop it on my Amazon wish list and happened to notice it was free that day.
+I saw Kathryn Ann Kingsley‘s Of Visions & Secrets recommended on TikTok.
+I went to add it to my Amazon wish list and noticed it was free that day.
 So, I nabbed a copy instead.

 of visions and secrets cover